eriche150/nAb-SpikeProtein_MassBalance/README.md

     d/dt(B2) = CBK12*B1 - CBK21*B2; #B2 = ETE in periphery

 and the inital estimates for the PK parameters,
+'''theta.bam_ete =c(
+        A1 = 700, #BAM administered in 700mg
+        A2 = 0, #No BAM in periphery at t=0
+        B1 = 1400, #ETE administered in 1400mg,
+        B2 = 0, #No ETE in periphery at t=0
+        ICL = 0.231, #BAM clearance, L/d
+        IQ = 0.281, #BAM intercompartmental clearance, bloodflow between compartments IV1 = 2.68, #BAM volume of distribution in plasma,L
+        IV2 = 2.68, #BAM volume of distribution in periphery, L CBICL = 0.111, #ETE clearance,L/d
+        CBIQ = 0.308, #ETE intercompartmental clearance, bloodflow between compartments CBV1 = 2.45, #ETE volume of distribution in plasma, L CBV2 = 2.18 #ETE volume of distribution in periphery,L

+)
+'''

 # Hypotheses
 Immunotherapy dosing is considered effective if the model output reveals the ratio between number of active drug molecules:number of virus particles aligns with the previously reported 100-100,000 metric from literature.
 If there reveals a disparity between these ratios, and  patients still fully recover from symptoms, then there is an exciting explanation for this phenom such that there may be an additional/hidden mechanism-of-action exhibited by these mAbs that allow for effective viral neutralization.